doriang102/doriang102.github.io/_posts/2017-06-10-hypothesis-testing-part-2-in-progress.md

 - **Treatment structure:** to ensure that the treatment is given in a uniform way.
 Are a large percentage of one group receiving the treatment at a different time or in a different way?

-An example of bad experimental design:
+An example of bad experimental design is shown here:

 ![](/img/badexp.png?raw=true)